-The final moments at the final table of the inaugural Recording Industry Poker Tournament held at The Village in Los Angeles.
-At right foreground is grand-prize winner Joe Peluso, senior staff engineer at Record Plant recording studios, and winner of the grand prize Telefunken ELA M 251 large diaphragm tube microphone.
+Pictured is the final moment at the final table of the inaugural Recording Industry Poker Tournament held at The Village in Los Angeles.
+At right foreground is grand prize winner Joe Peluso, senior staff engineer at Record Plant recording studios, and winner of the grand prize TELEFUNKEN Ela M 251 large diaphragm tube microphone.
+Photo by David Goggin.

 In this time of economic uncertainty, recording industry members united for an afternoon of fun, competing for pro-audio gear while benefiting local children’s charity Sound Art LA.
 More than 100 players and spectators from across the recording industry came out to place their bets at the Village Recorder in West LA in an event that invited everyone from the audio industry to mingle, network and win gear from TELEFUNKEN,